“How do I evaluate my GMAT AWA essay?” “How can I get GMAT AWA scores for practice?” “Are there any free good online AWA essay raters?”

 Step 4: Copy and paste the entire AWA essay in the big text box below.

-The rating for your AWA essay along with a break up across 3 parameters (explained below) will be displayed below the button.
+The rating for your AWA essay will be displayed below the button.

 Coherence and connectivity: This rating evaluates how the expressions & ideas flow across paragraphs.
 Whether you are expressing a point of view for or against an argument, you can increase this rating by effectively using structure words and connectives.
 This strengthens the linkage of common themes across the essay.

-Note: While the GMAT provides scores at intervals of 0.5 only, this GMAT AWA Rater provides scores in continuous decimal points so that you can know exactly where you are and improve upon it.
+Note: While the GMAT provides scores at intervals of 0.5 only, this GMAT AWA Rater provides scores in continuous decimal points so that you can know exactly how you’ve been progressing with every attempt.

 What do you think about the AWA essay rater?
-Let us know your thought in the comments below and we’ll get the creator (Luv Rustagi) to answer your queries for you.
+Let us know your thought in the comments below.